marcotallone/statistical_methods_final/README.md

 * [x] K-fold CV
 * [ ] Check computation of AUC, fpr and fnr
 * [ ] Make better exploratory analysis plots
+* [ ] Apply ROSE and check how models improve (if they improve)
+* [ ] Check if by applying ROSE some decisions about regressors should be changed
 * [ ] Prepare presentation slides

 ## Project Structure